biopython/biopython.github.io/wiki/Documentation.md

 -   Peter Cock wrote a [Biopython Workshop](https://github.com/peterjc/biopython_workshop) which was used at the University of Dundee.

+-   Chris Rands wrote a seperate [Biopython Notebook tutorial](https://github.com/chris-rands/biopython-coronavirus) illustrating how to characterize a small sequence like a coronavirus genome.

 #### Papers

 We have a separate list of [publications citing or using